Order of Alexander Nevsky: Statute of the modern Order

 Russian Soldiers dressed in historical Soviet parade uniforms carrying the Red Army combat banners which received the Order of Alexander Nevsky during the Second World War.

-The Order of Alexander Nevsky is awarded to citizens of the Russian Federation who have served in civil service positions for at least 20 years and have achieved special personal merit in nation-building, for many years of honest service and excellent results achieved while on duty, for strengthening the international prestige of Russia, the country's defense, economic development, science, education, culture, the arts, health care and other services, as well as to other citizens of the Russian Federation if previously awarded a state Order, for outstanding personal achievements in various sectors of the economy, research, social, cultural, educational and other socially useful activities.
+The Order of Alexander Nevsky is awarded to citizens of the Russian Federation who have served in civil service positions for at least 20 years and have achieved special personal merit in nation-building, for many years of honest service and excellent results achieved while on duty, for strengthening the international prestige of Russia, the country's defence, economic development, science, education, culture, the arts, health care and other services, as well as to other citizens of the Russian Federation if previously awarded a state Order, for outstanding personal achievements in various sectors of the economy, research, social, cultural, educational and other socially useful activities.

 The Order of Alexander Nevsky may also be awarded to prominent foreign politicians, public figures or representatives of business communities of foreign states, for merit in the development of multilateral cooperation with the Russian Federation and to assist in its socio-economic development.

 The Russian Federation Order of Precedence dictates the Order of Alexander Nevsky is to be worn on the left breast with other orders and medals immediately after the Order For Merit to the Fatherland 4th class.

 Award description

-The Order of Alexander Nevsky is a 40 mm wide gold plated ruby enameled cross pattée.
+The Order of Alexander Nevsky is a 40 mm wide gold plated ruby enamelled cross pattée.
 Between each cross arm, a gold double-headed eagle, the State Emblem of the Russian Federation.
-In the center of the obverse, a circular convex medallion bearing the enameled figure of Prince Alexander Nevsky riding a white steed facing left.
-On the reverse center, from the right end of the right arm of the cross to the left end of the left end of the cross, the horizontal inscription in relief "FOR WORK AND FATHERLAND" («ЗА ТРУДЫ И ОТЕЧЕСТВО»).
+In the centre of the obverse, a circular convex medallion bearing the enamelled figure of Prince Alexander Nevsky riding a white steed facing left.
+On the reverse centre, from the right end of the right arm of the cross to the left end of the left end of the cross, the horizontal inscription in relief "FOR WORK AND FATHERLAND" («ЗА ТРУДЫ И ОТЕЧЕСТВО»).
 At the bottom of the reverse of the lower cross arm, the award's serial number.

 The Order of Alexander Nevsky is secured to a standard Russian pentagonal mount by a ring through the suspension loop.
 The mount is covered by an overlapping silk moiré 24mm wide red ribbon with a central 1.5mm wide yellow stripe.